ChillarAnand/Programming-Journal/vim/vim.md

     t   - open file in new tab
     T   - open file preview

+    u - go up one directory from root

     #Ignore files in nerdtree
     let NERDTreeIgnore = ['\.pyc']